 One of the main reasons why social democratic and trade union constituencies tend to favour deeper European integration derives from their enthusiastic support for the espace social européen.
 This vision is typically counter-poised against a neo-liberal, 'Anglo-Saxon' model, characterised by the unfettered operation of free market forces.
-In the ESM alternative, European citizens benefit from comprehensive social protection, wage regulation social partnership. and Additionally, trade unions play an important part in the management of the labour market, rather than being marginalised by the growth of individual wage formation.
+In the ESM alternative, European citizens benefit from comprehensive social protection, wage regulation social partnership.
+Additionally, trade unions play an important part in the management of the labour market, rather than being marginalised by the growth of individual wage formation.
 Consequently, many adherents dream of corporatist solutions, or Euro-Keynesian macroeconomic policies, even though these have not been realistic alternatives for two decades or more.
 However, given the prevailing drift towards more market solutions, it is not surprising that those with more progressive inclinations are so attracted by the ESM.
-Unfortunately, it is only a mirage.

-Much of the pro-EU left have received their inspiration from a Delorsian 'European Social Model', one that is scarcely part of the current European Commission blue print for Europe freedoms', one of which being the free movement of capital, thereby preventing future governments from exercising democratic control over capital movements.
+Unfortunately, it is only a freedoms', one of which being the free movement of capital, thereby preventing future governments from exercising democratic control over capital movements.
 This has proven to be a problematic decision, not only in preventing many of the steps that could have been taken to prevent the contagion experienced during the recent financial crisis, but also for those advocating an alternative economic policy utilising Keynesian and/or active industrial policy instruments.